devonreing/data-science/README.md

 # data-science
-repo to upload google colab hw to get the pdf version
+repo to upload google colab homework for all the output to be seen